MicrosoftDocs/defender-docs/exposure-management/initiatives.md

 # Review security initiatives

 [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) offers a focused, metric-driven way of tracking exposure in specific security areas using security initiatives.
-This article describes how to work with initatives.
+This article describes how to work with initiatives.

 [!INCLUDE [prerelease](../includes//prerelease.md)]